OxfordDemSci/Mapineq/src/data-wrangling/GEE/Accessibility/README.md

 ## 2. Processing Methodology

-The analysis used Google Earth Engine (GEE) to process WorldClim bioclimatic and climatology data.
-For each geographical unit (NUTS, ITL, or EURO regions), all values from the selected bands were extracted, and summary metrics were computed to describe climatic patterns within each region.
-Metrics included mean, minimum, maximum, median, standard deviation, and key percentiles (10th, 25th, 75th, 90th), providing a comprehensive overview of spatial variability.
+The analysis used Google Earth Engine (GEE) to process the Accessibility to Cities 2015 dataset.
+For each geographical unit (NUTS, ITL, or EURO regions), values from the accessibility band were extracted, and summary statistics were calculated to describe travel time patterns to cities within each region.
+Metrics included mean, minimum, maximum, median, standard deviation, coefficient of variation, providing an overview of spatial variability in accessibility.

 - **Code Link**
 - **Metrics Explanation:** Description of the metrics or statistics calculated